chimplie/the-love-geometry/data-engineer/README.md

 1. Count of recoveries
 1. Count of deaths

-The endpoint should have an optional `date` parameter which, if passed, should filter cases by date, otherwise return lifetime data.
+The endpoint should have an optional `date` parameter which, if passed, should filter hospitalized people by date, otherwise return lifetime data.
 There is no information on the date of death in the Excel file, so if the `date` parameter is passed, count of deaths should not be returned.